Stephen Vaughan Sr.: Financial difficulties VAT fraud

 These financial difficulties coincided with on-the-pitch struggles.
 Chester were relegated from the Football League at the end of the 2008–09 season.
-They were initially barred from competing in the 2009–10 season due to Her Majesty's Revenue and Customs revoking the proposed CVA (company voluntary arrangement), but the club was eventually given FA affiliation.
+They were initially barred from competing in the 2009–10 season due to HM Revenue and Customs revoking the proposed CVA (company voluntary arrangement), but the club was eventually given FA affiliation.
 This came, however, with a 25-point penalty at the start of the 2009–10 season.
 This left the club struggling in the Football Conference.
 Chester continued to experience financial difficulties.
 In November 2009, Vaughan was disqualified from acting as a director of any company for a period of 11 years, following his involvement in a £500,000 VAT fraud whilst a director of the Widnes Vikings.
-As a result, he became the first owner of a professional football club to fail the FA's fit and proper person test, and was forced to reduce his shareholding in Chester City.
+As a result, he became the first owner of a professional football club to fail the FA's fit-and-proper-person test, and was forced to reduce his shareholding in Chester City.
 Control of the club passed back to Stephen Vaughan Jr., with Vaughan Sr. continuing to inject loans into the club, as fans stayed away.
 By February 2010 Vaughan had stopped any injection of capital into the club so they were unable to fulfill their financial obligations, and the club was suspended from the Football Conference, pending a vote on their ejection to be held on 26 February.
 The decision was made to expel Chester City from the Football Conference and, following a court order on 10 March, it was confirmed that the club were to be wound up.

 Move to Malta

 On 4 April 2010, Vaughan Sr. and his son, along with a 29-year-old man from Neston, were arrested on suspicion of affray and the serious assault of a police officer.
 Both were convicted, with Vaughan Sr. sentenced to fifteen months in jail, and his son given community service.
 Vaughan remained in jail until his release in September 2011, by which time Vaughan Jr. had begun to rebuild the Vaughan Boxing promotion business.

 Vaughan attempted a return to football in 2012, when he tried to launch a new club in Widnes, but failed due to being refused permission to use Halton Stadium.
 In April 2012, Vaughan purchased Floriana FC of Malta.
 Stephen Vaughan Jr. was subsequently appointed Chairman/ President of the club in January 2013.
 With this move, the Vaughan Boxing Promotions company also shifted toward boxing promotion in Malta.
-In February 2014, the Vaughan family sold their investment in Floriana FC to Riccardo Gaucci, joining Mosta FC as main shirt sponsors, and then in the summer of 2014 signed a 2-year sponsorship with Hibernians FC.
+In February 2014, the Vaughan family sold their investment in Floriana FC to Riccardo Gaucci, joining Mosta FC as main shirt sponsors, and then in the summer of 2014 signed a two-year sponsorship with Hibernians FC.